-Should Shareholders have a Greater Say over Executive Pay?: Learning from the US Experience
+Should Shareholders Have a Greater Say Over Executive Pay?: Learning from the Us Experience

 Executive pay arrangements in Britain's publicly quoted companies have been subjected to much criticism in recent years.
 Proposals that shareholders should have a greater direct say over managerial remuneration have been a byproduct of the concerns expressed.
 Debate on this point, however, has been largely speculative.
 This is because there is little evidence available in the UK indicating how shareholders would exercise any new powers they might be given.
 This paper addresses the evidentiary gap by drawing upon the experience in the United States, which offers much potentially valuable data.